 My chief academic interests primarily revolve around the social sciences and related disciplines; Economics, Politics, and Psychology were my A2 subjects of choice, after which I enrolled at the University of Southampton to study for a Bsc in Psychology.
-I am currently working as a full-time academic tutor, with an ambition of saving for a masters in behavioural economics at LSE.
+I am currently working as a full-time Economics teacher, and as an academic tutor in my spare time.
 I have a passion for writing and literature of various forms, as well as a keen interest and understanding of Statistics and Astrophysics, which I have also studied at University.
 Outside of academic pursuits, I routinely engage in various team/individual sports, work on my own emerging business, have performed in front of hundreds in dramatic acts I have written myself, and keep informed of socio-political issues and developments.
 I am confident, engaging, and enthusiastic, and I believe I have the intellectual skills and companionable personality to ensure educational benefit in tuition.

 I believe several key factors will contribute to success and reliability in a tutoring role.

 Firstly, my level of experience and ability to have a positive influence are established.
 I have tutored over 200 students since graduating.
 Several of these have been through first tutors, so I encourage reading my feedback for an assessment of my recent tutoring history, from the tutees or parents themselves.
 In summary, the overwhelming majority have achieved their target grade, all have given positive feedback and many have achieved exceptional grades on gone on to top-flight universities such as Oxbridge, Stanford, LSE and UCL.
 Again, I strongly encourage prospective students to read the feedback comments displayed on the website, this is the best way for you to get an overview of my record, and for me to provide evidence of my experience and capability.